demisto/content/Packs/TrendMicroApex/Integrations/TrendMicroApex/README.md

-Trend Micro Apex central automation to manage agents and User-Defined Suspicious Objects This integration was integrated and tested with version 1.0 of Trend Micro Apex_copy
+Trend Micro Apex central automation to manage agents and User-Defined Suspicious Objects This integration was integrated and tested with version 1.0 of Trend Micro Apex.
-## Configure Trend Micro Apex_copy on Cortex XSOAR
+## Configure Trend Micro Apex on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Trend Micro Apex_copy.
+2. Search for Trend Micro Apex.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |